 This sandbox – which is being run with the City of London Corporation, the municipal governing body for the historic centre of the UK capital and location of much of the country’s financial sector – shares the three priority challenge areas.

-The FCS said the digital sandbox pilot will also evaluate the effect that offering certain assistance to innovative firms, including access to synthetic (artificially manufactured) financial datasets, has on enabling new ideas to get to market more quickly, as well as the associated benefits for regulators and incumbent firms.
+The FCA said the digital sandbox pilot will also evaluate the effect that offering certain assistance to innovative firms, including access to synthetic (artificially manufactured) financial datasets, has on enabling new ideas to get to market more quickly, as well as the associated benefits for regulators and incumbent firms.
 Synthetic datasets could include SME lending data and customer accounts.
 Lessons learned will inform efforts to establish an ‘ongoing’ digital sandbox.

 The FCA organised what it called a ‘data sprint’ over three weeks in July and August in which it brought together 120 participants from regulated firms, start-ups, academia, professional services, data scientists and subject-matter experts to collaborate on developing ‘high-quality’ synthetic datasets to be used by sandbox pilot participants.
 Organisations that took part included the Department for International Trade, the Office for National Statistics and Edinburgh’s Global Open Finance Centre of Excellence.